Efficient All-Pairs Correlation Volume Sampling for Optical Flow Estimation: Efficient Correlation Volume Sampler

-First, we build a mask of which cell blocks in the cost volume need to be computed such that all necessary values can be sampled.
-To this end, we take the sampling grid positions for the original problem and then divide them with the chosen block size.
-We then perform the reverse operation of grid sampling - \textit{i.e.} scattering - to set every cell that needs to be sampled as $1$ in the mask while the rest is initialized with $0$.
-By performing the reverse operation of the sampling step, we ensure that all sampled locations have been set and will be computed.
+\paragraph{Setting Computation Mask.} First, we build a mask of which cell blocks in the cost volume need to be computed, such that all necessary values can be sampled.
+To this end, we take the convex integer grid positions for the original problem, as defined in Eq.~\ref{eq:correlation}, and then floor divide them with the chosen block size $B$ to obtain the cell indices in the block mask.
+We then perform the reverse operation of grid sampling - \textit{i.e.} scattering - to set these cells as $1$ in the mask, while the rest is initialized with $0$.
+By performing the reverse operation of the sampling step, we ensure that all sampled locations have been set to be computed.

-We then compute cumulative sum over the binary computation mask in order find the index of each computed block of the sparse representation in a flattened storage of non-zero entries.